 Air leakage from ductwork can lead to significant loss of energy.
 Prescriptive Duct Sealing is duct sealing that focuses on easily accessed ductwork air leaks.
 Ducts must be connected to electric heat.
 Energy savings are based on models that factor in location, type of residence, and type of heating.
-More information about the basis for savings can be found on the Regional Technical Forum website.
+Visit the Regional Technical Forum website for more information about the basis for savings.